 The coastal walk from Pont d’en Gil to Punta Nati is one of the best day hikes in Menorca.
 Starting in the nice coastal town of Cala en Blanes, you’ll soon arrive at Pont d’en Gil, which is a superb natural arch bridge.
 You’ll then walk to Sa Falconera – an incredible coastal vantage point.
 Then, you’ll continue to Punta Nati, which is a peninsula on the northwest corner of Menorca.
 There, you’ll see Faro de Punta Nati (Punta Nati Lighthouse) and enjoy the spectacular rugged coastline.

 In this travel guide, we’re going to tell you everything you need to know about this coastal walk.
 After describing the trail, we’ll talk about other nearby attractions.
 Then, we’ll briefly discuss other worthwhile lighthouses to visit in Menorca.
 Finally, we’ll cover information about Cala en Blanes, which is where the hike starts and is actually the area that Beck and I stayed in during our Menorca trip.

 Before reading this guide, feel free to watch our Menorca hiking video.
-For your convenience, when you press play below, it’ll start at the section showing this coastal walk.
 To be honest, the drone videography at Pont d’en Gil was our favourite aerial footage we captured in Menorca.
 So, the opening scene of our Menorca hiking video introduction is of Pont d’en Gil!

 Pont d’en Gil to Punta Nati Coastal Walk